 Related Content: How to Concatenate Multiple Cells in Excel (8 Quick Approaches)

-8. Combination of TEXTJOIN, OFFSET, and COUNTIF Functions to Concatenate Rows in Excel
+8. Combining TEXTJOIN, OFFSET, and COUNTIF Functions to Add Rows

 - Type the below formula in Cell D5 at first and press Enter.